chjp/Curie/README.md

 ### (Advanced) Example 3: You Have a Dataset and Want to Gain Insight from It

-👨‍🎓: I have a dataset and some starter code,and I want to train/deloy ML models to achieve specific goals.
+👨‍🎓: I have a dataset and some starter code,and I want to train/deloy ML models to achieve specific goals. (*GPU is recommended for ML training tasks.*)

 ```python
 result = curie.experiment(